JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu/README.md

         verbose: 1                  # disables/enables verbose mode.
         terminal: 0                 # if 1 do not forward result to destination

-Any of the <yaml_file> settigs may be overidden at the commamnd line via the following options:
+Any of the <yaml_file> settings may be overidden at the command line via the following options:

 ## cpu_emu Usage: